 Losses and special payments

 The director of finance must prepare procedural instructions on the recording of and accounting for condemnations, losses, and special payments.
-The director of finance must also prepare a fraud response plan that sets out the action to be taken both by persons detecting a suspected fraud and those persons responsible for investigating it.
-This is outlined in NICE’s counter-fraud, bribery and corruption strategy and policy and response plan.
+The director of finance must also prepare a fraud response plan that sets out the action to be taken both by persons detecting a suspected fraud and those persons responsible for investigating it..

 Any director or employee discovering or suspecting a loss of any kind must immediately inform their line manager or other senior manager, who must immediately inform the director of finance.
 Where a criminal offence is suspected (such as theft or arson), the director of finance must immediately inform the DHSC Anti-Fraud Unit, the chair of the audit and risk assurance committee, and the police, as appropriate.